Understanding Seller’s Discretionary Earnings

 - Add interest and taxes

-Interest and taxes are included as non-relevant expenses and will be added back to the net income.
+Non-relevant expenses include interest and taxes, which will be added back to the net income.

 - Add non-recurring and discretionary costs